Our guide to expat life in Belgium gives you the truth about living in the heart of Europe, from its great work-life balance to its ugly weather.

 Salaries in Belgium are among the highest in Europe.
 In 2018, the average gross full-time salary was €3,627 per month, according to the national statistics authority.
 In 2021, the minimum wage in Belgium is €1,625 per month, or about €19,500 over the calendar year.

 Belgian tax rates work out to more than 50% for the highest earners (once social security is factored in).
 High in comparison to an average of 45% in the rest of Europe.
 As a foreigner working in Belgium, you will generally be liable to pay Belgian taxes and file a tax return.
 But you will be eligible for a Belgian pension if your employer has paid social security contributions – or if you have done so as a self-employed worker.
-The pension age is set at 65 years for those retiring on or before 31 January 2025.
+The pension age is set at 65 years for those retiring in Belgium on or before 31 January 2025.
 It rises progressively to 67 years if you retire on or after 1 February 2030.

 Can I afford to buy a home in Belgium?